TTU System Online Programs Recognized by U.S. News & World Report

 January 9, 2018 | Contact Scott Lacefield

-Texas Tech University (TTU) and Angelo State University (ASU) each had online programs ranked among the best in the country Tuesday by U.S. News & World Report for its 2018 edition of “Best Online Programs.”
+Texas Tech University (TTU), Angelo State University (ASU) and Texas Tech University Health Sciences Center (TTUHSC) each had online programs ranked among the best in the country Tuesday by U.S. News & World Report for its 2018 edition of “Best Online Programs.”

 TTU’s Worldwide eLearning graduate engineering program was tabbed No. 16, up a spot from No. 17 a year ago.
 The survey of more than 1,300 online programs includes general rankings of each institution’s online bachelor’s degree programs and discipline-specific rankings of online master’s programs.